cameronholland90/install-oh-my-zsh/README.md

 For more information you can use the [Oh My Zsh Cheatsheet](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet).

-I have also included my .zshrc file so you can add some customization.
+I have also included my [.zshrc](.zshrc)(zsh equivalent of .bash_profile) file so you can add some customization.
+If you do not have a .zshrc file in your home(~) directory you can create one.
+It should already be created by default after installing Oh My Zsh.

 ## Contact Me